BU-Spark/ml-bpl-rag/project_outline.md

 *In as direct terms as possible, provide the “Data Science” or "Machine Learning" problem statement version of the overview.
 Think of this as translating the above into a more technical definition to execute on. eg: a classification problem to segregate users into one of three groups on based on the historical user data available from a publicly available database*

+1. (Optional) Increase robustness of data by performing OCR/speech recognition/multimodal model summarization
+2. We will be using RAG techniques to accomplish this project
+3. Run through entire BPL database, embed entire catalog
+   a.
+Select vectorstore and ingestion method
+   b.
+Run job that will ingest data into the vectorstore whilst chunking and embedding the full text data
+      i.
+For multimedia, use a multimodal embeddings model in addition to the textual embedding
-Run through entire BPL database, embed entire catalog Ingest and process query and compare it to the database to look for similarities Return entries we deemed similar and relevant
+4. Ingest and process query and compare it to the database to look for similarities
+   a.
+Cosine similarity search between vectors generated for chunks and the user’s query
+      i.
+Potentially use an LLM to dissect query and generate alternative queries to compare against the vectorstore
+5. Return entries we deemed similar and relevant
-Generate brief summary of materials and provide links to relevant documentation
+6. Generate brief summary of materials and provide links to relevant documentation
+   a.
+Retrieve like vectors from the vectorstore and insert them into the prompt to the LLM that will generate a response

 ### C. Checklist for project completion